-1. Separate Pipeline Review from Forecasting
+1. Separate Pipeline Reviews from Forecasting

-2. Incorporate Sales Coaching
+2. Free Up Time to Incorporate Sales Coaching

 3. Establish the Right Cadence